libdynd/dynd-python/doc/source/ndarray.rst

 This is likely to change in a future preview release.

 There's a difference with Numpy in the default treatment of integers.
-In Numpy, the C/C++ `long` type is used, which is 32-bits on 32-bit platforms and on 64-bit Windows, and which is 64-bits on Linux and OS X.
+In Numpy, the C/C++ ``long`` type is used, which is 32-bits on 32-bit platforms and on 64-bit Windows, and which is 64-bits on Linux and OS X.
-If the Python integer fits in 32-bits, it will always be initialized by default as a 32-bit integer.
+In blaze-local, if the Python integer fits in 32-bits, it will always be initialized by default as a 32-bit integer.

 .. code-block:: python